One of the biggest missed opportunities in B2B sales has to be the “money left…

 - Post content relevant to the tradeshow and your organization using the tradeshow hashtag and handle.
 LinkedIn and Twitter are great for B2B content, but also explore Instagram and Facebook if those are your preferred platforms.

-- Extend invitations – reach out to existing clients and potential clients with a personalized invitation to connect.
-Ensure your invitation includes something of value to your prospect, or personalized to your common interests.
+- Extend invitations to connect – reach out to existing clients and potential clients with a personalized invitation to connect; within the invitation, include something about the upcoming show, or something of value to your prospect, or personalized to your common interests.

-- Create a campaign that creates pre-show engagement through a give-away or game
+- Pre-show engagement – Create a campaign that creates pre-show engagement through a give-away or game.
+Event gamification suppliers like Engamio can help set you up for success.

 - Food and beverage – a great way to attract prospects are to include food and/or beverage that ties in to your product or service.